Mormon Answers: Questions About Book of Mormon Evidence

 One significant non-LDS archaeologist, Dr. E. James Dixon, has recently published a book demonstrating that the Bering Strait could not have been the sole means by which people came to the Americas.
 His book is Quest for the Origins of the First Americans (Albuquerque: University of New Mexico Press, 1993).
 He shows that the geology and paleoecology of the region called Beringia shows that human travel over the Bering Strait probably wasn't possible until about 9,500 B.C., and there is no evidence of human occupation of the Bering corridor until about 9,000 B.C.
 However, Dr. Dixon presents evidence of human occupation along the west coasts of both North and South America long before 9,500 B.C.
 Early coastal settlements suggest transoceanic travel, and Dixon supports that possibility.
 If ancient Asians could cross the Pacific ocean, then I feel it is not unreasonable to suggest that other Old World groups could have done the same (Lehi's group, the Jaredites, and the Mulekites, as described in the Book of Mormon).
 (Dixon's work is reviewed in BYU Studies, Vol. 36, No. 2, 1995-96.)

-David H. Kelly has also found serious evidence of several pre-Columbian inscriptions of European origin: "We need to ask . . . where we have gone wrong as archaeologists in not recognizing such an extensive European presence in the New World" (David H. Kelly, "Proto-Tifnagh and Proto-Ogham in the Americas," Review of Archaeology, Vol. 2, Spring 1990, p.
+Several interesting and potentially relevant oddities of archaeology, including pre-Columbian maize in India, can be seen at the Archaeological Outliers site.
+While the Bat Creek inscription is now believed to be a fraud, David H. Kelly sees several possible examples of evidence of several pre-Columbian inscriptions of European origin, and writes, "We need to ask . . . where we have gone wrong as archaeologists in not recognizing such an extensive European presence in the New World" (David H. Kelly, "Proto-Tifnagh and Proto-Ogham in the Americas," Review of Archaeology, Vol. 2, Spring 1990, p.
 10, as cited by Roper, op. cit.).

 Non-LDS scholar Cyrus Gordon also gives the following example pointing to Jewish influence in Mesoamerica ("A Hebrew Inscription Authenticated," in Lundquist and Ricks, eds., By Study and Also by Faith, Vol. 1, Salt Lake City: Deseret Book, 1990, p.
 71):